 Step 3: Prepare Maple-Butter

-In a small bowl, microwave 2 Tbsp of butter until melted.
+In a small bowl, microwave 2 tablespoon of butter until melted.
 Next, stir in maple syrup and cinnamon.

 Step 4: Toss Sweet Potatoes in Maple Butter